alangordon258/SelfDrivingCar-Term2-Proj4/README.md

 ### How The Steering Coefficients Were Determined
 I knew from my study of harmonic systems as an undergraduate engineering student that the coefficient Kp was the equivalent of a spring constant and Kd was the equivalent of a damping coefficient.
-My intuition told me that the integral coefficient Ki would be small and that the control response of the vehicle would be dominated by the spring and damping terms.
+My intuition told me that the integral coefficient Ki, which is designed to correct bias, would be small and that the control response of the vehicle would be dominated by the spring and damping terms.

  In terms of a starting point for the coefficients, I needed to determine the magnitudes of the proportional, derivative, and integral errors.
 I added logic to return the maximum error each term after driving a lap, which I found to be about 2000 steps at the default throttle setting of 0.3.
 In order to get the car around at least once so I could determine the magnitude of the errors, I needed to come up with a set of coefficients that would keep the car on the track for one lap.
 I started by guessing the following values: